Kelp1e/telegram-mirror/README.md

 # Telethon Bot: Your Channel Aggregator

-This Python script, powered by Telethon, allows you to aggregate messages from all the groups you are subscribed to into a single channel.
+This **Python** script, powered by **Telethon**, allows you to aggregate messages from all the groups you are subscribed to into a single channel.
 It serves as a convenient channel aggregator, bringing all the important messages together in one place.

 ## Features